 Have you ever been told to open a window during a tornado to help equalize the pressure?
 Researchers now warn that encouraging wind to enter the building increases the risk of building failure, so keep those windows shut.

 Flying Debris Causes Most Injuries

 Injury from flying debris is one of the greatest risks during a storm.
 In extremely high winds, debris can be thrown at a building with enough force to slice through windows, walls, or the roof.
 Even masonry walls can be penetrated unless they have been constructed to resist impact during a storm.
 That's exactly what a safe room is designed to do.

-Do I Have to Build a New House to Have a Safe Room?
+Do I Need to Build a New House to Have a Safe Room?

 FEMA has worked with engineering design schools and other facilities to develop plans for rooms that can be added to new or existing structures.